JetBrains/teamcity-documentation/topics/working-with-feature-branches.md

 +:release-\(7.1\)
 ```

->To run builds on GitHub pull request branches, use the [Pull Requests](pull-requests.md) build feature.
+>To run builds on GitHub and GitLab pull request branches, use the [Pull Requests](pull-requests.md) build feature.

 ## Default Branch